lidaof/eg-react/README.md

 1. Make sure MongoDB is running.
 2. Enter the `backend` directory.
 3.  `npm start`.
-4. Enter the `v1` directory.
+4. Enter the `frontend` directory.
 5.  `npm start`.

 # Client
 ## Quick tour
-The client code is in the `v1` folder.
-Here is a quick tour of `v1/src`:
+The client code is in the `frontend` folder.
+Here is a quick tour of `frontend/src`:

 * `components`: All React components.
   * `genomeNavigator`: the navigation bar at the top that allows users to navigate